 We can provide you with advice about what specific Orders you should be seeking in your matter – for example, whether it be an Order to spend time with a child/ren or an Order for a child to live with you (either in a shared situation or full-time).

-Where parenting matters are in dispute parents can agree to obtain a Family Report, or the Court may order a Family Report to be prepared in your matter then this is a process whereby both parties and the child/ren (and other important people in the child/ren’s lives such as a partner of one of the parties) is interviewed by a Family Report Writer who will assess the family dynamics and make recommendations.
+Where parenting matters are in dispute parents can agree to obtain a Family Report, or the Court may order a Family Report, to assist in the resolution of the parenting dispute.
+The Family Report process involves the parents and the child/ren (and other important people in the child/ren’s lives such as partners of the parents) being interviewed by a Family Report Writer who will assess the family dynamics and make recommendations.
 Those recommendations will usually include recommendations for the child/ren’s living and care arrangements but may also include other types of recommendations (for example that one or both of the parents be psychiatrically assessed or undertake drug and alcohol testing).
 If a Family Report is needed then it will usually be obtained before an Interim decision is made by the Court.
 It may later be updated before a Final Hearing depending on the issues and the time between an Interim and Final Hearing.

-We can advise you if your matter is one that is likely to need a Family Report and provide you with further details about that process and what to expect.
+We can advise you if your matter is likely to require a Family Report and provide you with further information about that process and what to expect.
 We can assist you to prepare for the Family Report process which is likely to have a significant impact on the outcome of your family law matter.

 There is a ‘presumption’ of equal shared parental responsibility when making parenting Orders.
 Parental responsibility does not mean who the children live with or equal time.
 Parental responsibility refers to the decisions that need to be made when raising children, such as medical/schooling/last names/religion etc. In most cases, both parents should agree on these issues and one parent should not make a decision about these issues without consulting the other parent.

 In Family Law the terms that we use in children’s matters include: